Anna042023/CrossCityBench/README.md

 Pre‑training achieves near‑zero degradation, while the most accurate alignment method (D2MHyper) experiences the largest shift sensitivity.
 Distillation remains stable despite not being the top‑accuracy option.
 These divergences mean that a practitioner cannot assume that the best‑accuracy method will also be the most robust under changing city conditions; rather, robustness and accuracy must be evaluated and traded off explicitly.

 ### Finding 3: Federated methods reveal a clear utility–communication trade‑off.
-The three federated strategies evaluated in Table VI and Fig. 7 of the manuscript form a distinct frontier, summarised in Table 3.
+The three federated strategies evaluated in Table VI and Fig. 7 of the manuscript form a distinct frontier, summarised in the following table.

+**Table: Federated learning utility–communication trade‑off.**

 | Method | Utility gap (ΔMAE) | Communication cost (MB) |
 |--------|--------------------|--------------------------|